SpringMicro1/docker-fastapi/README.md

 ## Test

-The tests can be found in `api/test_main.py`.
+The tests can be found in `api/project/test_main.py`.

-Set the `TEST_MONGO_URI` in the environment if you are not using `localhost`.
+Set the `TEST_MONGO_URI` in the environment if you are not using the default in `api/project/test_main`.
 Then just run the test suite.
 The `-s` flag enables printed output.

 ```bash
 docker exec -it docker-fastapi pytest -s
 ```

-To test a specific function from `api/test_main.py`, use the `-k` option.
+To test a specific function from `api/project/test_main.py`, use the `-k` option.

 ```bash
 docker exec -it docker-fastapi pytest -s -k "test_comments"
 ```

 ## CI/CD

-Docker In Docker (dind)
-GitLab running in dind

 ### Self host GitLab